MatchLab-Imperial/matchlab-imperial.github.io/_team/junpeng.md

 email: j.jing23@imperial.ac.uk
 order: 2
 ---
-Junpeng is currently a second-year Ph.D. student at Imperial College London, affiliated with MatchLab.
-His research interests lie in computer vision, with a focus on 3D reconstruction from stereo imagery and 3D scene understanding.
+Junpeng is currently pursuing a Ph.D. degree at Imperial College London, UK.
+His research focuses on 3D reconstruction from stereo and 3D learning.
+He won the champion of Robust Vision Challenge in 2023.
+He has published several papers, including ESI highly cited and highlight papers, in top-tier journals and conferences including IEEE TPAMI, TCSVT, ICCV, ECCV, NeurIPS, and ICML, etc.